WNderitu/data_science_capstone_project/README.md

 ## Introduction

+Malaria, a life-threatening disease caused by Plasmodium parasites transmitted by female Anopheles mosquitoes, is most commonly found in tropical and subtropical regions.
+In 2023, the African Region was home to 94% and 95% of malaria cases and deaths, respectively.
+Sub-Saharan Africa carries a disproportionately high share of the global malaria burden.
+Plasmodium vivax is one of the 5 parasites that cause malaria associated with disease relapses due to dormant liver stages, contributing significantly to morbidity.

+The Plasmodium vivax lifecycle alternates between humans and Anopheles mosquitoes.
+Infection begins when a mosquito injects sporozoites into a human, which then move to the liver to either develop or remain dormant.
+Merozoites released from the liver infect red blood cells, progressing through ring, trophozoite, and schizont stages, causing malaria symptoms.
+Some parasites develop into gametocytes, enabling further transmission via mosquitoes.

+Diagnosis of Plasmodium vivax malaria relies on examining stained blood smears via microsocopy and rapid diagnostic tests, with accurate detection being key to effective treatment and relapse prevention.
+Advanced methods like deep learning models, such as  Regional Based CNN, YOLOv8, and others would offer improved reliability and efficiency in identifying infections.

 ## Problem Statement

+The detection of Plasmodium vivax malaria remains challenging, primarily due to the morphological similarities between parasite stages and other blood components observed in microscopic images.
+Conventional microscopy is a labor-intensive process that is susceptible to human error and demands specialized expertise, which may be limited in under-resourced settings.
+Consequently, there is an urgent need for automated, efficient, and dependable solutions capable of detecting and quantifying Plasmodium vivax parasites and their developmental stages within blood smears.
+Such advancements would enhance diagnostic accuracy, promote effective treatment, and strengthen malaria control initiatives.

 ## Project Objectives

+1. To develop a computer vision model for object detection and counting
-1. To detect uninfected red blood cells and leukocytes in human blood cells in a microscopic image from a blood smear
+2. To detect uninfected red blood cells and leukocytes in human blood cells in a microscopic image from a blood smear using the developed YOLOv8 model
-2. To count the number of uninfected red blood cells and leukocytes in human blood cells in a microscpic image from a blood smear
+3. To count the number of uninfected red blood cells and leukocytes in human blood cells in a microscpic image from a blood smear using the developed YOLOv8 model
-3. To detect the growth stage of a Plasmodium Vivax (malaria parasite) in human blood cells in a microscopic image from a blood smear
+4. To detect the growth stage of a Plasmodium Vivax (malaria parasite) in human blood cells in a microscopic image from a blood smear using the developed YOLOv8 model
-4. To count the number of detected growth stages of the plasmodium vivax parasites per microscopic image
+5. To count the number of detected growth stages of the plasmodium vivax parasites per microscopic image using the developed YOLOv8 model

-## Methods Used

-## Technologies
+## Methodology

 ## Project Description